 Culminating Events: Culminating events, such as exhibits or performances of student work are important for students to share their learning with other students, teachers, families, and the community.
 Culminating events also help the community understand the value of creative learning.

 Residencies with a total duration of five days or more must include a culminating event.
 All students must be involved in the same culminating event whenever possible.
 If this is logistically impossible, then the culminating events must be clearly connected.
 Culminating events must be open to parents, teachers, students, and others in the school community.

 Culminating event sessions can be included in the grant calculation only if the cultural partner will be present.

 Planning: Each grant will include a $250 stipend to pay the cultural partner(s) for time spent planning with the school before and during the residency.
 Planning is a critical step in developing a valuable and high-quality learning experience for your students.

 Creative Youth Development Principles

-Creative Youth Development is a practice that fosters active, creative expression in the arts, sciences and humanities while developing core social, emotional, and life skills for youth of all ages.
-Creative Youth Development approaches young people as active agents of their own change, with strengths and skills to be developed and nurtured.
-The goal is for culture to play a major role in the growth of creative, productive, and independent-minded citizens.
+Creative youth development (CYD) is an intentional practice that fosters active, creative expression in the arts, sciences, and humanities while developing core social, emotional, and life skills for youth of all ages.
+CYD approaches young people as active agents of their own change, with strengths and skills to be developed and nurtured.
+The goal is for culture to play a significant role in the growth of creative, productive, and independent-minded citizens.

-These six Creative Youth Development principles have been shown over 20 plus years to be essential:
+These six CYD principles have been shown over 20 plus years to be essential:

 - Provide safe and healthy spaces for youth